Return to home

 Strategic Approach to the ESG and Sustainable Development

 The commitment to a socially responsible and sustainable business is an integral part of the Prague Airport Group company culture.
 It is our priority to be a trustworthy, transparent and responsible company that applies the principles of sustainable development to our business.
-In terms of our long-term ESG Strategy (Environmental, Social and Governance), we focus on nine critical material areas relevant to the field we operate in.
+In terms of our long-term ESG Strategy (Environmental, Social and Governance), we focus on eight critical material areas relevant to the field we operate in.

 The ESG and sustainability agenda is the responsibility of the entire Board of Directors, namely Vice Chairman of the Board of Directors Jiří Kraus who bears direct responsibility for the Environment, Sustainability and ESG unit run by its director and the guarantor of the entire ESG programme.
 Pavel Východský, a Member of the Board of Directors, is in charge of the non-financial reporting agenda.
 These two inseparable topics are addressed simultaneously through a dedicated working group composed of the guarantors responsible for Environment, Social and Governance: